 CCO's Annual Christmas Party Extravaganza!

 Gabby's - Clermont - CCO's Annual Christmas Party was the place to be on Friday the 11th of December.
 The above photo proves we had a great time of socialization, dining and dancing.
 Gabby's did a great job with the food, bar and service and our DJ spun the tunes!
 CCO's member-volunteers across the year were recognized and we awarded our 2015 Corvette of the Year to Rich and El Craig.
 Thanks go to almost 90 members for participating and helping CCO celebrate another great CCO year!

 We're sending best wishes to an awesome group of Members, Sponsors and CCO friends this holiday season!
 Merry Christmas and a Happy New Year!

-CCO's Double Gold Sponsor Nicks Family Diner!
+CCO's Double Gold Sponsors Nicks Family Diner and Grills Lakeside!